Skip to Content

 Jay Hoffman, ThedaCare Patient

-“I was prescribed a blood glucose monitoring device and began to see how varied my levels were throughout the day based on what I ate,” he said.
+“I was prescribed a blood glucose monitoring device and began to see how varied my levels were throughout the day based on what I ate,” he says.
 “I knew it would fluctuate, but the variations were extreme.”

-A Turning Point
+Turning Point

 Hoffman was lucky and survived his battle with COVID-19.
 But he didn’t walk away unscathed.
-He had hit the lowest point in his health and found himself left with two options: give up, or seek strength from another source.
+He had hit the lowest point in his health and found himself left with two options: give up or seek strength from another source.

 1. Talk with Your Doctor